Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      2010-12-02  20:58    <DIR>             zlib-1.2.3 OPTIONAL  <--- "vanilla" zlib 1.2.3 source tree
      c:\gnu>
      Please see exiv2\msvc\README-MSVC.txt for information about obtaining zlib-1.2.3

+     3) Alter the "AdditionalIncludeDirectories" in the following projects: xmpsdk.vcproj exiv2lib.vcproj exiv2.vcproj
+        There are 8 occurances of  "AdditionalIncludeDirectories" in each of the 3 projects.

+        If you have both 1.2.3 and 1.2.5 in your build tree, you'll probably "get away with" not making this change - however this is due to good luck and you should really adjust the vcprojects.

 1.6  Express editions of DevStudio (or 32 bit only builds, or 64 bit only builds)
      Express does not provide a 64bit compiler.